jenterkin/vim-autosource/readme.md

 In this gif I answered "no" to the prompt so that it was not sourced, then opened the `.vimrc` file that was cloned with the repo to see the _very_ malicious code inside.

+## Why AutoSource
+I work on many projects, some personal and others for work.
+Each project has its' own standards and requirements, which means I can't configure VIM to handle a given language in a single way.
+I'll also commonly hop into different repos to tweak something (e.g. an API response), then hop back to what I was originally doing (e.g. writing some client code that consumes said API endpoint).

+I wrote AutoSource because the available options (`exrc` and other plugins) didn't have either the functionality or security features that I wanted.
+AutoSource is configurable, unobtrusive, and secure.

 ## Installation
 ### Plug
 **[Home Page](https://github.com/junegunn/vim-plug)**